The following guest blog was written by Ted Meyerson, AARP Maryland volunteer speaker on advance directives.

-Suppose they don’t know about your allergies to medications or foods.
-Suppose they don’t know about religious/dietary restrictions.
+They may not know about your allergies to medications or foods, or about your religious/dietary restrictions.

 The State of Maryland is working to help its citizens solve that very problem.
-Hospitals and medical professionals have immediate access to electronic advance directives stored with authorized vendors through the reginal medical information system called CRISP (Chesapeake Reginal Information System for Our Patients).
+Hospitals and medical professionals have immediate access to electronic advance directives stored with authorized vendors through the regional medical information system called CRISP (Chesapeake Regional Information System for Our Patients).

-By creating a new electronic advance directive or uploading or faxing an existing advance directive at www.mydirectives.com, you can be sure your advance directive will be available if needed.
+By creating a new electronic advance directive or uploading or faxing an existing advance directive, you can be sure yours will be available if needed.
 It’s in the cloud and available 24/7.